hhariri/hhariri.github.io/_posts/2015-10-19-organizing-my-week-with-checkvist.md

 My TODO list on Checkvist is the single source of truth.
 If I have to do something or I've done something, it goes there.
 Whatever that may be, whether it's a long task or a 10 minute one, or a meeting.
 It all gets logged.

 <br/>
-There's a single entry on the TODO list: **Unscheduled** and everything goes there.
+There's an entry on the list: **Unscheduled** and everything is logged under that.

 <br/>
 ![Checkvist List]({{ site.images }}/checkvist-unscheduled.png)